itsnamrataagg/Tic-Tac-Toe/README.md

-This project bascially is a game called TIC TAC TOE
+This project basically is a game called TIC TAC TOE
 <br>
-The table of contents are as follows.
+The table of contents are as follows:
 <br>
 Welcome page
 <br>